Can we apply for less than £25,000 or more than £750,000?

 I don’t have a lease yet, can I apply?

-In order for the loan to be approved, your club will need a lease for at least the length of the loan term.
-This won’t need to be in place before you apply but must be in place before you can access any money.
+In order for the loan to be approved, your club will need to have a lease that lasts for at least the length of the loan term plus 12 months.
+This will not need to be signed before you apply but must be signed before you can access the loan funds.

 How long will the application process take?

 The application process will vary depending upon a number of factors, in particular how ready for investment you are.
-We anticipate the minimum amount of time from application to investment will be 8 weeks and most successful applications will take longer.
+We anticipate the minimum amount of time from the application being submitted to the investment being approved will be 2 months, with a further month to allow for loan documents to be signed and payment to be transferred.
 To keep the process moving we will respond within ten working days to your initial expression of interest and aim to schedule a call and follow up questions within 2 weeks.
-These questions will be straightforward and will mostly rely on information you should already have.
-If you have any concerns (for example due to illness or annual leave) please let us know and we will work with you to complete the information requested as quickly as possible.
+These questions will be straightforward and will mostly rely on information that should be readily available.
+If you have any concerns about unexpected delays (for example due to illness or annual leave) please let us know and we will work with you to complete the information requested as quickly as possible.

 If my application is unsuccessful can I apply again in the future?

-If you are unsuccessful, we will give you feedback on why you or your project are not right for Club Capital at this time.
+If you are unsuccessful, we will give you feedback on why your project is not right for Club Capital at this time.
 You may apply again, however, to be considered you would need to demonstrate that you have successfully addressed any issue or concerns highlighted in the feedback.
 You should not simply resubmit the same application.

 How much will the loan cost?